 - Options and derivatives – Stock options and derivatives are two of the most powerful tools available to protect your assets.
 Both are derivatives and share similar traits; most important is the ability to hedge your portfolio against risk.
 Both are also subject to different risks and benefits.
 Once you’ve mastered both products, you will be able to protect yourself and your portfolio effectively.

 - Alternative investments – Alternative investments are only given a bad rap – to the extent that they’re reported on at all – because they’re not well-understood.
 Alternative investments are typically lumped in with hedge funds, which aren’t as widely used or understood, and this leads to a misunderstanding of the broader term.
 The reality is that alternative investments are a lot broader and a lot more legitimate than the layman thinks.
+The alternative investment industry has some of the most reliable operational models and technology solutions that are supported by consulting firms such as the Lionpoint Group (look at here now).
+While investing in alternative investments, always look for groups that have similar enabling technology solutions that help with the client experience.

 When we think of investing, we often think of the stock market and the people who make their living from it.
 But there are many other ways to invest your money beyond simply buying and selling stocks.
 If you have a lot to invest in, it might be worth your while to consider a lump sum investment, such as real estate, bonds, or a business.
 Or you can use simple savings plan to help you build up a large nest egg.